Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 # How to run my application

-- Go to my releases
+- Go to my releases.
-- Choose "Code & Executable"
+- Choose "Code & Executable".
 - Download the .jar file.
 (Named: SnakesAndLadders_version2.jar)
 - Save and run the .jar file.
 - Enjoy and star my repository if you enjoyed it!